ts-task/task/README.md

       err => Task.resolve(new Guest())
     )
   )
-// user will have type Task<User | Guest, DbError | UncaughtError> because caseError only handles
+// user will have type Task<User | Guest, DbError | UnknownError> because caseError only handles
 // the UserNotFound error (removing it from the errors) and resolves it to a new type of answer (Guest)
-// and theres always the possibility one of those functions throws, so we have to take UncaughtError
+// and theres always the possibility one of those functions throws, so we have to take UnknownError
 // in account
 ```